ngriffiths21/measles-dashboard/src/index.md

 - Is it possible that there is a subgroup with a low vaccination rate, and at risk for rapid transmission, even if my town overall is well protected?
 - If my organization were exposed to measles, would we be prepared to identify who exactly was exposed?
 Could we help affected people get vaccinated as quickly as possible?
 Are we connected with the local health department, hospitals, and other resources in a way that would help?
 If health departments are understaffed and unable to provide much help, what steps could we take on our own?

-Next, a small number of places are already in a state of **sustained outbreak**.
-This is what happened in West Texas early this year.
-It signifies that there is a community with vaccination rates well below average, and probably well below 90%.
-Once outbreaks like this grow, they can be exceptionally difficult to control, particularly if the community remains hesitant to get vaccinated.
-Raising the local vaccination rate remains the single most important tool to reduce the scale of an outbreak, and should be done as quickly as possible.
-Contact tracing and post-exposure vaccination are also helpful.

 Other communities are in a state of **unmaterialized outbreak**.
-This is just West Texas in late 2024; a relatively small number of cases will be sufficient to ignite an outbreak, but it hasn't happened yet, because the index case hasn't yet arrived.
-If your community is in this situation, the same principle applies: the strongest tool available is to increase the local vaccination rate.
-This is hard work, but worthwhile given ongoing outbreaks that could spread locally at any time.
+This is just West Texas in late 2024; with a low local vaccination rate and active global risk, a relatively small number of cases will be sufficient to ignite an outbreak.
+It hasn't happened yet, because the index case hasn't yet arrived.
+If your community is in this situation, just like the active outbreak scenario, the strongest tool available is to increase the local vaccination rate.
+This is hard work, but a worthwhile use of resources because even a small improvement can make a difference.

 ## A little is better than none at all

-Trying to emulate the response of a well-staffed community health center may seem out of touch with the reality of what community organizations are capable of.
+Trying to increase the vaccination rate or emulate the response of a well-staffed community health center may seem out of touch with the reality of what community organizations can do.
 But when a case appears, the contagiousness and severity of the disease will make it feel urgent, no matter where it occurs.
 The leaders involved will quickly feel pressure to act, and even small actions—for example, simply being aware that an unvaccinated person should get a vaccine soon after exposure—could save a life.

 ---